 Pour the mixture onto a baking sheet or other flat surface, which you will have lighted oiled or buttered to prevent sticking.
 Spreading it out thin—about ½ cm (¼ in.) or so thick—and as evenly as you can.
 (A wet spatula—or your wet, freshly washed hands—are ideal for this operation.)

 Let the semolina mixture cool completely (it speeds things up considerably if you stick the baking sheet into the fridge) and then, using a glass or cookie cutter, cut out disks of the semolina.

 Arrange those disks in a buttered baking or gratin dish, layering them in slightly overlapping rows like so many roof tiles.
 Top with copious amounts of grated parmesan cheese and melted butter.
 Some recipes also call for grated gruyere which, of course, makes for an even richer dish.

 You then either bake the gnocchi in a hot oven (200° C, 400° F) or pass it under the broiler until nicely browned on top.

 Let the sizzling gnocchi ‘settle’ for a few minutes and then serve them in their baking dish.

-Gnocchi alla romana are very rich, so you do not need any kind of sauce, although one correspondent tells me that she serves these with ragu for her husband, who does not care for the taste of butter.
-Some recipes call for an egg yolk (or two) to be added to the semolina after it thickens, off heat, which will give the gnocchi a richer coloration and a slightly firmer texture.
+Gnocchi alla romana are very rich, so you do not need any kind of sauce, although one correspondent tells me that she serves these with ragú for her husband, who does not care for the taste of butter.
+The egg yolk (or two) is optional; it gives the gnocchi a richer coloration and a slightly firmer texture.
 Try it if you like.

-I find that the broiler technique is both quicker and more appealing, as baking in the oven takes 15 minutes or more, by which time the gnocchi can dry out a bit.
+Personally, I find that the broiler technique is both quicker and more appealing, as baking in the oven takes 15 minutes or more, by which time the gnocchi can dry out a bit.
 But if you want to prepare the gnocchi ahead of time, the oven-baked method is the way to go.